The journey of a single data point

-What you track becomes a data point.
-A small piece of information that we keep for you, analyze for you, and potentially also share with carefully-selected health researchers—but of course after we have made sure that the data point cannot be traced back to you.
+What you track becomes a data point; a small piece of information that we keep for you, analyze for you, and potentially also share with carefully-selected health researchers—but of course only after we have made sure that the data point cannot be traced back to you.

 It sounds simple.
 But in reality your data point has an adventurous journey, and it is our job to keep it safe along the way.

-First, it’s analyzed in our backend and securely stored
+First, your data is analyzed in our backend and securely stored

 Your data point might have tasks to do before it reaches its final destination.
 It travels from your Clue app, through a secure channel, straight to our backend, where it gets analyzed by our algorithms.
-Clue’s technology looks at the data point in context with the other data points you have tracked, so that we can help you with cycle predictions and pattern recognition.
-The backend also looks at the data point to see whether your cycle seems healthy, or if something seems off.
-This way we can notify you.
+Clue’s technology looks at the data point in context with the other data points you have tracked, so that we can help you with cycle predictions, pattern recognition and alert you when there are big changes that might be useful to talk to your healthcare provider about.

 The other data you generate is called “usage data”

 When you track you also generate another kind of data, which is about how you use the Clue app.
-This kind of data helps us understand if there are places where you get confused, or if there are things that you cannot easily use or find.
+This kind of data helps us understand what features you find helpful and use the most, or if there are things that you cannot easily use or find.
 We look at this kind of usage data and use other service providers and tools to help us understand it.

-I mentioned that your anonymized data might be shared with carefully-selected health researchers at a trusted research institution.
+I mentioned that your de-identified data might be shared with carefully-selected health researchers at a trusted research institution.
 Why do we do that?

 We don’t make any money from this.
 We actually spend a lot of resources on these collaborations—data analysts, research coordinators, and so on.
-So it costs us money for us to do them.
+While we may charge a small administration fee, this is only to support us in setting the projects up and securely transferring your de-identified data.

-The reason why we think this is so important is that we have a data set of what people with cycles really experience—one so large and rich that no individual researcher could collect themselves.
-We are the trusted guardians of this data, and we believe that it should benefit not only our app users, but also society at large.
+The reason why we think this is so important is that we have data of what people with cycles really experience—one so large and rich that no individual researcher could collect it themselves.
+We are the trusted guardians of this data, and we believe that it can and should be used to further benefit our app users and all people with cycles.

 This kind of research has been underfunded and overlooked, so we’re happy to help move things along.
 You can read more about our science collaborations here.